-Staff across the Inspire Partnership have worked hard to develop a curriculum framework which is rooted in meaningful knowledge, building on prior learning, containing regular assessment points and connects learning with the wider world.
+Staff across the Inspire Partnership have worked collaboratively to develop a curriculum framework which is rooted in meaningful knowledge, building on prior learning, containing regular assessment points and connects learning with the wider world.

 We take seriously our responsibility to help prepare young people to thrive in the next phase of their education, helping them achieve high standards, as well as supporting learners to make a positive contribution within our school communities.